tomer-ben-david-archive/tomer-ben-david.github.io.old/source/_posts/2017/2017-07-27-scala-learning-by-understanding-functional-programming-terminology-part-02.md

 `lambda`, who named lambda lambda? why did they call it lambda, is it simple or complex?

-`map`, what is it? who named map map? why did they call it map, is it simple or complex?
+`map`, what is it? why name map - map? why did they call it map, is it simple or complex?

-`functor`, who named functor functor? what is it? why did they call it functor is it simple or complex?
+`functor`, why name functor a functor? what is it? why did they call it functor is it simple or complex?

 In part 1 we have covered background on `FP`, why we should use, why not, where it's strength is and where it's weaknesses are.
 In this part (2) we are going to move on and discuss more `FP` terminology.